-This category is designed for users to locate a top UK based plastic manufacturing company to produce their components.
+This category is designed for users to locate a top UK based plastic manufacturers and moulding companies to produce their components.
 All companies have ISO9001 and are selected by PlastikCity based on reputation, financial stability and utilising modern, efficient equipment.

 There are six main categories of moulding / plastic manufacturing, each utilised according to a number of factors.
 Below is a summary of each process.
 If you remain unsure as to which process is suitable to manufacture your product just email us on email@example.com with your requirements and we will be pleased to advise.